 The Joshua Creek subject lands are intended as a model community that is designed to be an integral part of the larger North Oakville, the Town of Oakville and Halton Region communities.
-In order to achieve this, the following community goals and objectives have been established:
+In order to achieve this, the following sections discuss established community goals and objectives.